bholebaba0135/Destiny-Defined_TARP/README.md

 ### Software_Requirements

 #### 1. Dependencies

  - mermaid-js (for documentation)
- - HTML, Tailwind CSS and Vanilla Javascript (For dynamic web UI)
+ - HTML, Tailwind CSS and Vanilla Javascript : These will be used to build dynamic web UI)
- - Nominatim API (Allows geocoding and reverse geocoding which in turn allows to both search a coordinate by name as well as find the coordinates of a destination to determine the closest nodes/destinations tot that destination)
+ - Nominatim API : It allows geocoding and reverse geocoding which in turn allows to both search a coordinate by name as well as find the coordinates of a destination to determine the closest nodes/destinations tot that destination)
- - Leaflet Library (Mobile friendly interactive maps)
- - OpenChargeMap API (allows access to open data registry of EV charging points)
- - OpenStreetMap API (allows us to use OSM database)
- - chart_Studio
+ - OpenStreetMap: OSM provides the data needed for the route planner.
+The OSM data includes information on roads, buildings, and other features, which can be used to generate routes between multiple destinations.
+The first step would be to download the relevant OSM data for the area of interest.
+ - OSMnx: It can be used to download and process OpenStreetMap data.
+It can be used to extract street networks, calculate shortest paths, and generate graphs and visualizations.
+After downloading the relevant OSM data, OSMnx can be used to create a street network graph, which represents the road network and intersections.
+This graph can then be used to calculate the shortest paths between multiple destinations.
+ - NetworkX: It can be used to create, manipulate, and analyze complex networks.
+It can be used to generate graphs, calculate shortest paths, and perform other network analysis tasks.
+NetworkX can be used in conjunction with OSMnx to create a graph of the street network and calculate the shortest paths between multiple destinations.
+ - PyRouteLib: It can be used to calculate optimal routes on street networks.
+It can be used to calculate the shortest path between multiple destinations based on factors such as distance, time, or traffic conditions.
+Once the street network graph has been created using OSMnx and NetworkX, PyrouteLib can be used to calculate the optimal route between multiple destination.
+ - GeoPandas: It provides tools for working with geospatial data.
+It can be used to load and manipulate OpenStreetMap data, calculate distances and areas, and perform other spatial analysis tasks.
+GeoPandas can be used to load the OSM data and perform spatial queries, such as identifying the nearest points of interest to each destination.
+ - Leaflet: It is a JavaScript library for interactive maps.
+It can be used to create maps that display the routes generated by the planner and provide interactive features such as zooming and panning.
+Once the optimal route has been calculated, Leaflet can be used to display the route on an interactive map.
+ - PostgreSQL/PostGIS: PostgreSQL is a popular open-source relational database management system, and PostGIS is an extension that adds support for geospatial data.
+Together, they can be used to store and query large amounts of OpenStreetMap data and perform complex spatial analysis tasks.
+PostgreSQL/PostGIS can be used to store the OSM data and perform advanced spatial queries, such as identifying the shortest path between multiple destinations that passes through specific points of interest.

+OpenStreetMap provides the base data for the planner, OSMnx and NetworkX are used to create the street network graph and calculate the shortest paths between multiple destinations, PyrouteLib is used to calculate the optimal route, GeoPandas is used to load and manipulate the OSM data and perform spatial analysis tasks, Leaflet is used to display the route on an interactive map, and PostgreSQL/PostGIS is used to store the OSM data and perform advanced spatial queries.

 #### 2. Databases
  - OpenStreetMap (OSM) - PostgreSQL based

     ![](osm_data.png)

  - pgRouting (Represents the city as a weighted graph and helps implement several routing algorithms)